-So whether you need a B2C or B2B fitness PR campaign, fitness public relations helps your brand get in the best shape ever.
+So whether you need a B2C or B2B campaign, public relations helps your brand get in the best shape ever.

 “PR Superstar delivers time and time again, as well as keeping an eye on the details and looking after you with a personal touch.
 An amazing return on investment!” – William Pullen, founder and owner, Dynamic Running Therapy

 As a PR professional, it’s my job to build your brand’s visibility and authority, whether you’re an established business or new on the fitness scene.
 I do this through:

 I first worked with fitness guru Tim Walker and his business, Evolution of Man, to PR his no-nonsense men-only training programme, Warrior Workout.
 When Walker then opened his own gym, he wanted to create a buzz about it.
 I secured coverage in health and fitness-focused Men’s Health and Men’s Fitness, as well as GQ, Mr Porter and Esquire.
 Read more.

 I worked with Tim again on his women-only Evolve Fitness brand and invited female journalists to experience a whole month’s worth of training.
 My press release caught the attention of health, fitness, wellness, beauty, lifestyle and feature writers and editors, from Marie Claire to Vogue to The Sunday Times.
 Other PR highlights included a full-page review in The Daily Telegraph and a double page spread in Women’s Health.
 Read more.